Improved Fixed-Rank Nystr\"om Approximation via QR Decomposition: Practical and Theoretical Aspects: Experimental Results

-Experiments are conducted on four data sets from the LIBSVM archive~\cite{CC01a}, listed in Table~\ref{table:data}.
+Experiments are conducted on four data sets from the LIBSVM archive~\cite{CC01a}: (1) \dataset{pendigits} ($p=16$ and $n=10,\!992$); (2) \dataset{satimage} ($p=36$ and $n=6,\!435$); (3) \dataset{w6a} ($p=300$ and $n=13,\!267$); and (4) \dataset{E2006-tfidf} ($p=150,\!360$ and $n=3,\!000$).
 In all experiments, the Gaussian kernel $\kappa\left(\x_i,\x_j\right)=\exp\left(-\|\x_i-\x_j\|_2^2/c\right)$ is used with the parameter $c$ chosen as the averaged squared distances between all the data points and sample mean.
 We consider two landmark selection techniques: (1) uniform sampling, where $m$ landmark points are selected uniformly at random without replacement from $n$ data points; and (2) out-of-sample landmark points obtained via K-means clustering on the original data set, as in \cite{zhang2010clusteredNys}.
 To perform the K-means clustering algorithm, we use MATLAB's built-in function \texttt{kmeans} and the maximum number of iterations is set to $10$.
-A MATLAB implementation of modified and standard Nystr\"om is available online\footnote{\url{https://github.com/FarhadPourkamali/RandomizedClusteredNystrom}}.
+A MATLAB implementation of modified and standard Nystr\"om is available at \url{https://github.com/pourkamali/RandomizedClusteredNystrom}.